PublicSoftTools

 Front-load the primary keyword in the title

 Google gives more weight to words at the start of the title tag, and users scanning results read left-to-right.
 Put your most important keyword within the first 30 characters.
-The SERP preview makes it easy to verify positioning visually.
+The SERP preview makes it easy to verify keyword positioning visually before publishing.
+A keyword buried at position 50 in a 60-character title is always more at risk from both truncation and reduced relevance weighting.

 Treat the description as a micro advertisement

 The description does not directly influence rankings — it influences clicks.
 Write it as a single compelling sentence that names a benefit, includes the primary keyword naturally, and ends before 155 characters so nothing is cut off.
-Avoid repeating the title verbatim; use the description to add information the title could not fit.
+Avoid repeating the title verbatim; use the description to add information the title could not fit — a secondary benefit, a reassurance ("no account required"), or a call to action.

 Keep URLs readable in the breadcrumb

 Google displays the URL as a breadcrumb above the title on both desktop and mobile.
 Short, lowercase, hyphen-separated slugs (/tools/serp-preview) produce clean, trustworthy breadcrumbs.
-Long parameter-heavy URLs (/page?id=1234&ref=organic&utm_source=...) look suspicious and reduce click confidence even when the title and description are perfect.
+Long parameter-heavy URLs (/page?id=1234&ref=organic) look suspicious and reduce click confidence even when the title and description are excellent.

 Write unique snippets for every indexable page

 Duplicate titles across multiple pages cause Google to pick one URL to rank for a given query and largely ignore the others.
 Every page that should receive organic traffic needs its own unique title and description.
-Use the preview tool to draft and check each one before publishing.
+Use the preview tool to draft and check each one before publishing — catching duplication in the authoring stage is far more efficient than discovering it in Search Console months later.

 Pair with the Meta Tag Generator for the full workflow